-South Africa has an intergovernmental system that is based on the principle of cooperation between the three spheres of government - local, provincial and national.
+South Africa has an intergovernmental system that is based on the principle of co-operation AGSA between the three spheres of government - local, provincial and national.
 While responsibility for certain functions is allocated to a specific sphere, many other functions are shared among the three spheres.